airizarry1/ping_script/README.md

 # Welcome to the Ping Script

-This is a script that leverages the [os library](https://docs.python.org/3/library/os.html) to ping a network device to verify if the device is up or down.
+This is a script that leverages the [os library](https://docs.python.org/3/library/os.html) to ping a network device to verify if the device is up or down and output the status to `results.txt`.
 Use this script to learn the basics of python.

 ## Download the Code